FiveFamilies/FiveFamiliesPublic/README.md

 We are currently using Unity version: **2021.2.2.**.

 Development takes place in our **develop** branch and therefore is covering more features and possible fixes.
-We highly recommend to use **develop** branch until we begin using versioning semantics). **master** branch is considered stable but less developed and might also lack certain features which might introduce importing bugs or issues.
+This is currently not available to the public as it is still in HEAVY development.

 ## Progress so far